Gargar77/Software-Engineer-I/README.md

 - Live Site URL: [https://synesthesia-fdb51.firebaseapp.com/]

-NOTE: if link is not working, you may also clone this repo, run `npm install`, and run `npm run dev` to see the dev version.
+NOTE: If link is not working, you may also clone this repo, run `npm install`, and run `npm run dev` to see the dev version.

 ## My process
   The main challenge in this project was to implement a way to take a webcam feed, and convert it into an audible tone